HISTORY OF OKTOBERFEST

 Why is the famous German beer festival held in September if it’s called Oktoberfest?
 Officially, the beer festival starts the third Saturday in September through early October for 16 to 18 days.

 The first Oktoberfest was held in 1810 to celebrate the royal wedding in Munich — the capital of the old kingdom of Bavaria — between Ludwig, the Bavarian Crown Prince and Therese von Sachsen-Hildburghausen, princess of Saxe-Altenburg.
 The celebration began October 12 and lasted until October 17.
 In subsequent years the festivities were repeated, lengthened, and moved to September when the weather was better.

 The festivities were originally held for the citizens on the fields in front to the gates of the city.
 The fields were renamed Theresienwiese for the princess but are often abbreviated to simply die Wiesn.
 Over the years the celebration grew to become a celebration of Bavarian agriculture, culture, and food.

-This year is the 186th Oktoberfest and lasts from September 21 to October 6th in Munich.
-It’s been going on for over two centuries and has only been interrupted 24 times by cholera epidemics and wars.
+This year would be the 187th Oktoberfest and would have started on September 19 in Munich.
+It’s been going on for over two centuries and has only been interrupted 24 times previously by cholera epidemics and wars.
+This year marks the 25th interruption.
 Typically over six million people visit Munich each year and come to one of the 16 beer tents, which hold about 119,000 people total at a time.
 There’s even an app for the event.